Schedule Therapy In A Way That Works Best For Your Mental Health

 If you hope to use therapy to help achieve a goal or make a specific change in your life, your therapist may encourage a solutions-focused brief therapy approach.
 This can involve brainstorming a plan for accomplishing your goal in the most efficient and effective way.
 For example, if you want to have fewer arguments with the people you love, you and your therapist may plan a brief, intensive therapeutic course focused on anger management.

 If you are attending therapy because of a mental health condition or ongoing concerns in your life, such as relationship challenges or past trauma, you may need to attend therapy for longer than a few months.
 Mental health conditions such as depression and anxiety can wax and wane, meaning you may need to attend therapy regularly to help address your symptoms.
+Some therapists offer sliding scale fees or flexible pay options to make ongoing treatment more accessible.
+Patients can also explore different therapy models to find one that best suits their situation.

 It can also be beneficial to have regular check-ins with yourself.
-You may want to ask yourself questions like, “Am I receiving the benefits I’m seeking from therapy?”, “Is my current course of treatment having the impact I hoped it would have?”, and “What are my goals and hopes for my therapeutic involvement?”.
+You may want to ask yourself questions like, “Am I receiving the benefits I’m seeking from therapy?”
+“Is my current course of treatment having the impact I hoped it would have?” and “What are my goals and hopes for my therapeutic involvement?”
 You can choose to change your therapy schedule or even end therapy if you feel your goals have been met.

 Factors that can influence scheduling therapy